MHaringa/insurancerating/docs/articles/refinement-workflow.md

 #> 21          bm                      bm     9.977213e-01       NA
 ```

-At this point, the output no longer represents proposed manual
+At this point, the output no longer represents a proposed refinement
-adjustments.
-It represents the **final fitted coefficient structure**.
+plan.
+It represents the fitted coefficient structure after refinement.

 The distinction is: